ibmruntimes/zoslib/README.md

 By default CMake will configure your build as a Debug build.
 You can configure your build as a Release build with the `-DCMAKE_BUILD_TYPE=Release` option.

+Also by default, CMake will configure your build to create a shared library (libzoslib.so and libzoslib.x).
+To create a static library, pass to CMake the option `-DBUILD_SHARED_LIBS=OFF`.

 CMake will detect your development environment, perform a series of tests, and generate the files required for building ZOSLIB.